 Medical malpractice due to the carelessness, lack of expertise, or intentional inappropriate action of a medical professional alone can leave thousands lifeless each year in the United States.

-These cases may involve abusing of anesthesia, prescribing a wrong medication or a wrong dosage of such, performing a surgery incorrectly, giving a wrong diagnosis, mishandling a newborn after birth, providing improper care after a procedure, and so on.
+These cases may involve abuse of anesthesia, prescribing the wrong medication or the wrong dosage of such, performing surgery incorrectly, giving a wrong diagnosis, mishandling a newborn after birth, providing improper care after a procedure, and so on.

 2. In 2005, there were 19,656 slip-and-fall fatalities.